gabledata/tutorial/pyspark/README.md

 From the `pyspark` folder

-1. Start the hive container, which is automatically seeded with example table schemas
+1. (Optional) If you want to try the Hive schema integration, start the hive container which is automatically seeded with example table schemas.

     ```bash
     docker-compose -f ./docker/docker-compose.yml up -d
     ```

+    This step can be skipped when using the csv schema option.

 2. Create and activate a virtual environment, install dependencies